chrisf1337/hwparser/README.md

 Authenticate, then go to the week you want to parse.
 Make sure that you are in weekly view.
 Save the source of the page.
 Then, run
 ```
-python hwparser.py /path/to/source.html
+python hwparser.py /path/to/source.html out.txt
 ```
-A file called `out.txt` will be written in the same directory with the date each assignment is due, the class, and the details of the assignment.
+A file called `out.txt` will be written with the date each assignment is due, the class, and the details of the assignment.